-- A. Any person committing an offense against any of the provisions of this Chapter shall be guilty of a violation under the New York State Penal Law and, upon conviction, shall be punishable by a fine of not more than two hundred fifty dollars (\$250) or by imprisonment for not more than fifteen (15) days, or both. - B. The Village Board of Trustees may also enforce this Chapter by injunction. - C. Each week of the continued violation shall constitute a separate, additional violation.
+- A. Any person committing an offense against any of the provisions of this Chapter shall be guilty of a violation under the New York State Penal Law and, upon conviction, shall be punishable by a fine of not more than two hundred fifty dollars (\$250). - B. The Village Board of Trustees may also enforce this Chapter by injunction. - C. Each week of the continued violation shall constitute a separate, additional violation.